tanluuuuuuu/SoccerTour/README.md

  Front-end: Reactjs

  Back-end: Mongoosedb, Express, Nodejs
+## Describe
+ This simple CRUD application is built to help people create a football tournament fastly and manage it easily.
+This website has some usefull functionalities for admin/manager such as creating football tournaments, auto generating match group, changing tournament rules, checking registration and many more.
+In addition, this website allow user to register as a team manager to make a registration for their team to join a tournament.
+A team manager can also manage their team easily by changing team information and see upcoming match,...
+For more information, please see Usage section to test this project.

 ###### Note:
 Because of economic condition, this website can not be deployed to the server.
 All dependencies and neccessary module has been public.

-For those who want to use this website, please do as follow:
+## Usage

 1. Install [Nodejs](https://nodejs.org/en/)